 Certain businesses lend themselves to online selling, whereas others might be more trouble than they are worth.
 If you make or distribute niche products for a particular hobby, you might be a prime candidate for an online store.
 These sorts of products are often hard to find – especially if a lot of demand is coming from people outside major cities who have less choice in their shopping already.
 Trying to sell something oversized or very expensive from a new online store is likely to be much more difficult, especially if they are items sold commonly in-store, and anything fragile or perishable is not advised.

 Selling online is more typically for products than for services, but many service businesses have begun to find innovative ways to harness the internet to drive sales.
 One of the most high-profile examples is Uber, who utilise sophisticated GPS technology and a very well-structured business to offer thousands of lifts a day for a fraction of the cost of a taxi.
-While the development costs of such a system would be significant, businesses like Uber have fully integrated their online and offline practices, leveraging their technological advantages and innovative business models to out-compete the
+While the development costs of such a system would be significant, businesses like Uber have fully integrated their online and offline practices, leveraging their technological advantages and innovative business models to out-compete the existing services.

 How does selling online work?